Houston’s Culture of Compassion - Annual Luncheon September 30, 2022

 walk around the poster displays

-Enjoy exploring all ten posters, reading about the artist’s background, upcoming events, and their individual take on compassion in the arts.
+Enjoy exploring all posters, reading about the artist’s background, upcoming events, and their individual take on compassion in the arts.
 The posters are best viewed in their original size, so please click on each poster to open up a larger view.

 Martin Cominsky-